ry-moriya/durham-qlm.github.io/structure/publications/pubs.md

 ---
 layout: page
-title:
+title: Publications
-subtitle: List of publications from QLM members
+subtitle: List of publications from QLM members, ordered new to old
 ---
 {% include publications %}